JESUS CHRIST DID NOT TEACH HELL

 43 You have heard that it was said, ‘You shall love your neighbor and hate your enemy’.
 44 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.

-‘Love your enemies’ is what Christ says to His disciples.
+‘Love your enemies’ is what Christ says here to His disciples.
 This is another powerful scripture that absolutely proves that Jesus Christ did not believe in hell.
 How could He?
 He came to die for all of His enemies, for the ungodly, for the whole of this fallen sinful world of humanity (Romans 5:6, 1 John 2:2).
 Yes, there is a judgement awaiting all people who die as unbelievers, but it will a refining, merciful judgement.
 Psalm 66:3-4 says, “Say to God, “How awesome are Your works!
 Through the greatness of Your power Your enemies shall submit themselves to You.
-4 All the earth shall worship You And sing praises to You; They shall sing praises to Your name.”
+All the earth shall worship You And sing praises to You; They shall sing praises to Your name.”

 Jesus Christ strongly condemned the religious hypocrisy and self-righteousness of the Jewish chief priests, Pharisees and elders who plotted against Him and delivered Him to Pontius Pilate to be crucified.
-However, Jesus never believed that these self-righteous chief priests, Pharisees and elders, who became His murderers, would end up in hell; in fact quite the opposite, Jesus clearly told them that they were all destined to enter the Kingdom of God.
+However, Jesus never believed that these self-righteous chief priests, Pharisees and elders, who became His murderers, would end up in hell; in fact quite the opposite, Jesus clearly told them that they are all destined to enter the Kingdom of God.

 Which of the two did the will of his father?"
 They said to Him, "The first."
 Jesus said to them, "Assuredly, I say to you that tax collectors and harlots enter the kingdom of God before you.”